skunpoj/pptx/README.md

    - Paste any text (article, notes, report, etc.)
    - Or click "Load example text" to try it out

+3. **Preview your slides** (recommended)
+   - Click "👁️ Preview Slides"
+   - See the AI-designed structure, theme, and colors
+   - Review slide titles and content

-3. **Generate presentation**
+4. **Generate presentation**
-   - Click "Generate Professional PowerPoint"
+   - Click "✨ Generate Professional PowerPoint"
-   - AI analyzes and structures your content
    - Downloads a professional .pptx file
+   - Preview data is reused for faster generation

 ## 🎯 How It Works